Police launch homicide investigation after man fatally injured in Miramar street

 “We have previously contacted WCC to request more CCTV cameras in strategic locations,” it said in a post online.
 “While we secured two cameras, the Peninsula needs more.
 To further assist the police, we have been asked to encourage community members to install CCTV cameras in their homes.
 It is regrettable that our community has come to this point.”

-Neighbours told RNZ they heard raised voices and “bad language” outside the Darlington Road house in the early hours of Monday morning.
+Neighbours heard raised voices outside the Darlington Road house in the early hours of Monday morning.
 Brian More, who lives next door, told RNZ he heard a fight and his wife rang the police.
+“When it occurred we had a quick look around, and it looked okay, but the noise had gone away, so we didn’t realise how serious it was at the time.”

-Another neighbour, Colin Ward, said he woke up to see police on the driveway with torches.
+Another neighbour, Colin Ward, said he woke to see police on the driveway with torches.
 “It’s certainly a concern, because Miramar’s a pretty quiet place really, and we don’t have too much trouble around this area, but it’s pretty serious.”

 News from NZ Police